What is AiMesh?

 Note: You can check the full review of the Asus RT-AC86U and the review of the Asus RT-AC68U (vs Netgear R7000).

-In order to see how does the AiMesh behave in a home environment, I decided to use two routers, one is the newer Asus RT-AC86U which could use AiMesh out-of-the-box and the second router is the older Asus RT-AC68U.
+In order to see how does the AiMesh behave in a home environment, I decided to use two routers, one is the newer Asus RT-AC86U which could use AiMesh out-of-the-box and the second router is the older Asus RT-AC68U which could use the mesh technology after a firmware update.

-The reason I chose the latter is because this particular model was very popular some years back (it still is to a certain degree) and I suspect a large number of people will want to upgrade their network, since I don’t doubt that a 5-year old router would start showing its age and it may have some trouble handling the huge number of devices that now rely on a WiFi connection to function (this number is constantly increasing with every passing year).
-So, the user can either completely replace the router with a newer model (or a WiFi mesh system) or it could still keep the older device and just purchase a more powerful one to use it as the main device, while using the RT-AC68U as the secondary mesh node.
+The reason I chose the latter is because this particular model was very popular some years back (it still is to a certain degree), but I suspect that a large number of people will want to upgrade their network, since I don’t doubt that a 5-year old router would start showing its age and it may have some trouble handling a larger number of devices that rely on a WiFi connection to function (this number is constantly increasing with every passing year).
+So, the users can either completely replace the router with a newer model (or a WiFi mesh system) or they could still keep the older device and just purchase a more powerful one to use it as the main unit, while keeping the RT-AC68U as the secondary mesh node.

 The reason why I chose the Asus RT-AC86U is because it is the official successor to the RT-AC68U, so it has a lot in common with it and I also took into account the powerful hardware and the fact that it’s less-than-a-year old, so there is a high chance that it will be supported for a longer time than the RT-AC88U.
 I have to admit that the AiMesh is a clever way of keeping the users into the Asus environment (especially those tempted by the WiFi systems), but I do like that this is the only company (so far) fighting back at the overly simplistic and minimalist approach of the dedicated mesh WiFi systems, where the user has limited configuration options and the features are a bit lacking, as opposed to the usually more powerful traditional router (which is a lot more configurable and it has not completely removed the browser-based interface).
 I am not saying that one is better than the other, it’s just nice to see a healthy competition and more options for the users.